-Appointed by the Governor with the advice and consent of the senate.
-Term: To serve at the will and pleasure of the Governor.
+The Cabinet Secretary is appointed by the Governor with the advice and consent of the Senate to serve at the will and pleasure of the Governor.
+The Secretary serves as liaison between the Governor's Office and all state agencies.